December 4, 2022

 - Trended funnel

 Standard Funnel is the one that you are probably most used to.
-It is a bar chart that shows how many people completed each step, what is the drop-off.
+It is a bar chart that shows how many people completed each step and what the drop-off is.

 But it is difficult to understand how the funnel is performing over time.
 That’s why the second option (Trended Funnel) becomes very handy.